haicheviet/personal-space/site/content/posts/machine-learning-inference-on-industry-standard/index.en.md

 - Scalability: AWS Auto Scaling monitors our applications and automatically adjusts capacity to maintain steady, predictable performance at the lowest possible cost and dynamic by traffic.

 - Maintainability: By leverate IAC and logs group, manage cluster can not be esier.
-Every service and configuration is managed in git allow us to review and automation all process.
+AWS CloudFormation is a service that helps you model and set up your AWS resources so that you can spend less time managing those resources and more time focusing on your applications that run in AWS.

 ## Monitoring and aggrage log